pikdum/blog/content/posts/thistle-tea/index.md

 Today was refactoring and improvements.
 I reworked things into proper modules, since it was getting hard to debug when all the line numbers were wrong.
-So now game.ex called the appropriate module's `handle_packet/3` function.
+Now game.ex called the appropriate module's `handle_packet/3` function, rather than combining everything with `use`.

-I also reworked things so players were spawned with their current position, rather than the original that I saved in the registry.
+I also reworked things so players were spawned with their current position instead of the initial position saved in the registry.
-This included some rework to make building an update packet more straightforward.
+This included some changes to make building an update packet more straightforward.

 ### Day 16 - June 17th